nikolayvmarinov/nikolayvmarinov.github.io/_pages/research.md

 * My dissertation on economic sanctions:
   * asked why political rivalry makes sanctions long
-* I have looked or I am looking at:
+* I have looked or I am looking at whether sanctions:
-  * whether sanctions destablize leaders,
+  * destablize leaders,
-  * whether sanctions cause elite defections in autocracies
+  * cause elite defections in autocracies

 ## Interest in how the outside world changes democracy